Boris Pardo

-Boris Pardo (born 22 March 1984) is an American soccer player who plays as a goalkeeper for the San Diego Sockers.
+Boris Pardo (born March 22, 1984) is an American soccer player who plays as a goalkeeper for the San Diego Sockers of the Major Arena Soccer League.

 Career

 Club career

 Pardo started his career with Canadian side Toronto FC.
 Before the 2009 season, he signed for Sporting KC in the American top flight.
 On 30 June 2009, Pardo debuted for Sporting KC during a 3–3 draw with the Minnesota Thunder.

-In 2010, he signed for American third tier club Kansas City Comets.
+In 2010, he signed for indoor soccer club Missouri Comets.
 In 2017, he signed for San Diego Sockers in the American top flight, helping them win the league.

 International career

 Pardo represented the United States at the 2017 WMF World Cup.
 He was eligible to represent Chile internationally through his parents.